dennisritter/notebook-basic-transfer-learning/README.md

 ## Getting started

-1. Create an environment to run notebooks and pytorch
+1. Create an environment to run notebooks with pytorch
 2. Run the notebook